tieraid-app/eurneffydk-tieraid-app.github.io/README.md

-# eurneffydk-tieraid-app.github.io-
+# EURneffyDK @ tieraid

-EURneffyDK @ tieraid
+Do not edit anything on this page, it is automatically cloned from tieraid main app